CoNarrative/glujs-guide-built/view-binding.md

 Yet sometimes you have a command that only makes sense with a parameter.
 For instance, the `openAsset` command *selects and invokes* in a single operation; the user can arbitrarily double-click on any row and intend 'open *this one*'.
 There is no way for the `openAsset` command to rely on a previous state.

-In otherwords, the event/command itself is inherently *parameterized*.
+In other words, the event/command itself is inherently *parameterized*.
 In those cases, GluJS has a convenient built-in shortcut.
 ExtJS events that are inherently parameterized always pass in the data target as the second (or later) parameter.
 GluJS simply passes in every argument but the first into your command (in the case of `itemdblclick` it passes in the `Ext.data.Model` you just double-clicked).
 That's why the `openAsset` in the example will get the `model` reference it is requesting in its signature.

 Another case for parameterization is when you have multiple buttons logically pointing to the same command, each with slightly different options.
 Rather than creating a unique command function for each, it makes sense to switch out the options as parameters.